mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 };
 ```

-`web-ext` will also try to load its configuration options from a `"webExt"` property included in the `package.json` file in the current directory:
+`web-ext` also tries to load its configuration options from a `"webExt"` property included in the `package.json` file in the current directory:

 ```js
 {